 Sam began teaching singing lessons in 2007.
 Her first student was her then 11-year-old niece.
 In 2008 she opened her first coaching company, Sam Whitehouse Music, later called OpenVoice Studios.
 At its peak, OpenVoice Studios had 9 additional teachers, and 150 weekly recurring private students (1000+ over the lifespan of the company).

+During her years at the helm, in addition to teaching and exploring new curriculum, Sam opened 3 studios in 2 states and produced dozens of shows, events, and workshops.
 In 2015 she closed OpenVoice Studios and opened InnerVoice Studio in order to have more time, energy and attention to focus on her clients, as well as to develop new training offerings.

-Samantha Whitehouse, Owner/Coach
+Sam Whitehouse, Owner/Coach

 For 11+ years Sam Whitehouse has been helping individuals find their authentic voice and transforming their lives through the process of building confidence through self-expression.

 Sam genuinely loves people, and strongly believes that each person has the right to feel safe and confident in this world.
 Through her warm and authentic personality, and her loving, judgment-free, and personalized approach she creates a safe and inviting environment in which each client is able to experience their voice in an entirely new and immensely powerful way.